Add relative pose to pose graph

 Check the source of your pose graph data before adding nodes to your

-Information matrix, specified as a 6-element or 21-element vector.
-This
+Information matrices, specified in compact form as a 6-element vector or 21-element vector.

-vector contains the elements of the upper triangle of the square information
+Each row is the upper triangle of the square information matrix.
+An

-covariance of the pose and represents the uncertainty of the measurement.
-If
+information matrix represents the uncertainty of the measurement.
+The matrix

-3-by-3 matrix of pairwise covariance calculations.
-Typically, the
+of pairwise covariance calculations.
+Typically, the uncertainty is

-poseGraph (2-D), the information matrix is a six-element
+poseGraph (2-D), each information matrix is a six-element

 vector.
 The default is

-poseGraph3D, the information matrix is a 21-element vector.
+poseGraph3D, each information matrix is a 21-element vector.

 The default is